Confusion or forgetfulness are common menopause symptoms. Here’s a Live Better With guide to coping with menopausal ‘brain fog’...

 Live Better With community members’ tips for beating brain fog

-The curse of brain fog is a fairly constant topic among our Community Forum and Facebook group members, many of whom have found their own solutions to the problem.
+The curse of brain fog is a fairly constant topic among our Community Forum members, many of whom have found their own solutions to the problem.
 These include CBD oil (a medicinal cannabis-based oil that doesn’t contain the hallucinogenic component of cannabis and is, therefore, legal to buy and use) and Vitamin B12.

 But, sometimes, it’s a purely practical – but no less helpful – tip, like this one: ‘How do you do manage with ‘the big shop?’
 It’s far too much for me now, heat, noise, concentration etc. I’ve switched to online delivery to save myself the weekly pre, mid and post shopping breakdown!’
 A sense of humour always helps and it’s something our members definitely have in common!